Chiefs' Mahomes to practice as usual on sprained ankle

 “He had a couple injuries in college he fought through,” Chiefs coach Andy Reid said.
 “In the NFL, with all the games you play, very seldom do you get to this point without having something.
 That’s just how it goes.”

-Reid said he doesn’t anticipate holding Mahomes back in practice this week.
+Reid said he doesn’t anticipate holding Mahomes back in practice this week, though it’s possible that Chad Henne gets some additional reps in practice.
+The 37-year-old backup led the Chiefs on a 12-play, 98-yard touchdown drive against the Jaguars while Mahomes was getting checked out late in the first half.

 “Most likely he won’t just do a little.
-I don’t think I’m going to have to go there with that,” Reid said.
+I don’t think I’m going to have to go there with that,” Reid said of Mahomes.
 “I may have to pull him back a little bit.
-But knowing him, I think he’s going to try to do everything and we’ll see what he does.”
+But knowing him, I think he’s going to try to do everything.”

+Mahomes also expects to practice like normal, though he admitted the plan could change if there is any soreness after a workout.
+The Chiefs also practice Thursday and Friday, though the final one of the week is more like a walkthrough.

+“We’ll see throughout the week,” Mahomes said.
+“I’ve done limited stuff in a small box of what I can do, but I’ll push today and the next day and the next day again, to not reaggravate the injury but see what I can do.”

 AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL